satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 peer review and the scientific community's history of policing itself, scientists hope to achieve a self-correcting process.
-However, this self-correction is currently impeded by slow, private and incremental pre-publication reviews without objective standards and limited post-publication feedback.
+However, this self-correction is currently impeded by slow, private and incremental reviews without objective standards and limited post-publication feedback.
 Without a transparent and objective framework, journals have gained a hierarchical stature, with some attracting the best authors, articles, and reviewers.
 These journals have been quantified by impact factors (Garfield, 1955), and as such, have overtaken the review process as arbiters of quality and significance of research.
 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process and, indeed, of science suffers (Poschl and Koop, 2008; Smith, 2006).

 In contrast, during open source software development, the typical code review is open, collaborative, and interactive, engaging many